 5. Download preferences will also let you set those downloads to Wi-Fi only or if you're happy for it to come out of your cellular data plan.

 And that's it.
-But we have other useful guides for Google Maps, including essential tips and tricks for using Google Maps, how to measure distance with Google Maps, how to drop a pin in Google Maps, how to share location in Google Maps and how to turn on Google Maps dark mode.
+But we have other useful guides for Google Maps, including essential tips and tricks for using Google Maps, how to measure distance with Google Maps, how to drop a pin in Google Maps, how to share location in Google Maps, how to use Street View on Google Maps and how to turn on Google Maps dark mode.
 Check them out if you want more out of Google's service and app.